Michael Vick Fast Facts

 August 24, 2007 - Submits a guilty plea to the one federal count against him -- conspiracy involving illegal dog fighting.
 In a summary of facts accompanying his plea agreement, Vick admits participating in killing dogs and operating a business enterprise that involved illegal gambling.

-August 24, 2007 - Commissioner Goodell notifies Vick that he is suspended from the National Football League indefinitely, without pay.
+August 24, 2007 - Goodell notifies Vick that he is suspended from the National Football League indefinitely, without pay.

-August 27, 2007 - Pleads guilty in court to the federal dog fighting conspiracy charge against him.
-In a press conference, Vick apologizes to Commissioner Goodell, Falcons owner Arthur Blank, Coach Bobby Petrino, and the Atlanta Falcons.
+August 27, 2007 - In a press conference, Vick apologizes to Goodell, Falcons owner Arthur Blank, Coach Bobby Petrino, and the Atlanta Falcons.
 He admits he lied to many people because he was ashamed.

-September 18, 2007 - Completes an eight hour course in empathy and animal protection offered by PETA (People for the Ethical Treatment of Animals).

 September 25, 2007 - A Virginia grand jury indicts Vick and three co-defendants on state dog fighting charges.
 The grand jury brings two charges against Vick: one count of killing dogs and one of promoting dogfights.

-October 4, 2007 - The Atlanta Falcons and the NFL Players Association present arguments before arbitrator and University of Pennsylvania professor Stephen B. Burbank about whether the Falcons deserve a refund for a $22 million bonus paid to Michael Vick in December 2004.
+October 4, 2007 - The Atlanta Falcons and the NFL Players Association present arguments before arbitrator and University of Pennsylvania professor Stephen B. Burbank about whether the Falcons deserve a refund for a $22 million bonus paid to Vick in December 2004.

 October 9, 2007 - Burbank rules that Vick must repay the Atlanta Falcons $19.9 million dollars.
 The NFL Players Association says it will appeal.